mo1ein/jobname/src/questions.md

 - **What is generic?** (1 times — [MH Holding](https://mo1ein.github.io/jobname/mhholding.html#:~:text=What%20is%20generic%3F))

 - **We have a scenario.
 We have two goroutine that traverse a slice.
-One is start from begining and other starts from end.
+One is start from beginning and other starts from end.
 How each goroutine can know other one is in the middle of slice?
-With cannels.** (1 times — [MH Holding](https://mo1ein.github.io/jobname/mhholding.html#:~:text=We%20have%20a%20scenario.%20We%20have%20two%20goroutine%20that%20traverse%20a%20slice.%20One%20is%20start%20from%20begining%20and%20other%20starts%20from%20end.%20How%20each%20goroutine%20can%20know%20other%20one%20is%20in%20the%20middle%20of%20slice%3F%20With%20cannels.))
+With channels.** (1 times — [MH Holding](https://mo1ein.github.io/jobname/mhholding.html#:~:text=We%20have%20a%20scenario.%20We%20have%20two%20goroutine%20that%20traverse%20a%20slice.%20One%20is%20start%20from%20beginning%20and%20other%20starts%20from%20end.%20How%20each%20goroutine%20can%20know%20other%20one%20is%20in%20the%20middle%20of%20slice%3F%20With%20channels.))

 - **What is context in go?** (1 times — [MH Holding](https://mo1ein.github.io/jobname/mhholding.html#:~:text=What%20is%20context%20in%20go%3F))